awsdocs/amazon-redshift-management-guide/doc_source/odbc20-configuration-options.md

 + **Default Value** – 0
 + **Data Type** – Boolean

-A boolean specifying whether the driver lowercases all DbGroups sent from the identity provider to Amazon Redshift when using SSO authentication\.
+A boolean specifying whether the driver lowercases all DbGroups sent from the identity provider to Amazon Redshift when using single sign\-on authentication\.
 +  1 \| TRUE: The driver lowercases all DbGroups that are sent from the identity provider\.
 +  0 \| FALSE: The driver does not alter DbGroups\.